rockyburt/Ketchup/README.md

     poetry run alembic init --template async alembic
     ```

-3. Modify `Ketchup/alembic/env.py` so that it uses the same postgres db uri as the rest of the web app.
+3. Modify `Ketchup/alembic/env.py` so that it uses the same postgres db configuration as the rest of the web app.
 The file should look like this:

     ```python
     import asyncio